cs3398-romulans-fromrouterspace/CS3398-Romulans-S2019/README.md

     Modified the previous groupcode for the admin in team_sort/app/controllers/groups_controllers.rb for generating group codes.
 This allowed us to remove unwanted symbols and only have upper/lower-case letters and numbers to only be included in the generated code.
 While the learning curve was great, it was simple to implement a random generator for ruby.
 Austin's sprint was completed successfully.
 For the next sprint, Austin will be generating error messages with invalid groupcode inputs.

 Hollie:
 	Modified html in team_sort/app/views/registrations/new.html.erb to add password requirements for user registration.
 Password requirements are currently only 6-character minimum.
 Requirements are now shown to user upon registration.
+Hollie's sprint was completed successfully.
+For the next sprint Hollie will work on adding an error message when the passwords entered in registration do not match.

 William:
     Messed around with the UI appearance of the log in button, and made it slightly bigger in size.
 Also messed around with background color, but no changes were pushed as the color wasn't yet decided by the team.
 A majority amount of this sprint's time frame was spent around learning ruby, and getting a working environment set up on Windows.
 Future steps will include modifying the UI further, upon team vote.